ABA has teamed up with the Equality and Human Rights Commission to show the scale and impact of identity-based bullying and help schools take action.

 In addition, all schools – or education authorities in Scotland – have to show due regard to the public sector equality duty (PSED).
 This means your school leadership team needs to actively consider this duty when developing your anti-bullying policy and when reviewing evidence of bullying at your school to ensure your efforts to prevent and tackle discriminatory bullying are targeted and effective.

-The PSED covers those with 'relevant protected characteristics': age, disability, gender, gender reassignment, pregnancy and maternity, race, religion or belief and sexual orientation.
+The PSED covers those with 'relevant protected characteristics': age, disability, sex, gender reassignment, pregnancy and maternity, race, religion or belief and sexual orientation.

 1. Creating a school culture and ethos that reflects the importance of feeling safe, and being part of an inclusive and supportive community: